VMBlakelock/destination-date-night/README.md

 ## Testing

-Various testing was undertaken during the creation of this site including using the W3C Markup Validator.
-This validation check was ongoing throughout the project development.
+Various testing was undertaken during the creation of this site including different browser usage, various devices checks.
+Also the W3C Markup Validator, validation check was ongoing throughout the project development.

 Below are a few various issues and bugs I found during the creation.